 It may be trite advice, but it’s also true.
 Admissions counselors develop a sixth sense about essay writers who are authentic.
 You’ll score points for being earnest and faithful to yourself.

 Authenticity is key to writing an effective diversity essay.
 Schools want you to be honest about who you are and where you come from; don’t exaggerate or make up stories to make yourself sound "cooler" or more interesting—99% of the time, admissions committees will see right through it!
+Remember: admissions committees read thousands of applications, so they can spot a fake story a mile away.

 Next, here’s what Wellesley College says about the purpose of college essays: